Mortgage Relief During Coronavirus

 - Native Hawaiian Housing loans

 - HUD-guaranteed Indian Home loans

-Don’t know who your servicer is?
+Don’t know who your loan servicer is?
 It’s the company you actually send your payments to.
 Just check your monthly mortgage statement for their contact info.
-If you’re still not sure who to get in touch with, contact a HUD approved housing counselor for help.
+If you’re still not sure who to get in touch with, a HUD approved housing counselor may be able to help.

 What Happens to Paused Payments?

 Once your forbearance period expires, there are a few options for making up those missed payments:

 - Pay the missed payments back in full

 - Get on a repayment plan, and spread the payments out over time

 - Add the payments on to the end of your loan term